nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 ### Code first resolver

-At this point, we've defined the objects that exist in our data graph, but clients don't yet have a way to interact with those objects.
+At this point, we've defined the objects (type definitions) that can exist in our data graph, but clients don't yet have a way to interact with those objects.
 To address that, we need to define a resolver class.
-We'll start with the example below.
+In the code first method, defining a resolver class both defines resolver functions **and** generates the **Query type**.
+This will be clear as we work through the example below:

 ```typescript
 @@filename(authors/authors.resolver)